wowless/wowless/README.md

 said, Wowless is undergoing active development.
 If you're interested, join the Discord at <https://discord.gg/rTwWcfJXuz>.

-Development is easiest with VSCode and Docker.
+Development is currently only supported via VSCode and Docker.
 Use `Clone Repository in Container Volume...`, select this repository to clone, and then watch as VSCode builds a container and installs all necessary dependencies.